-This guide aims to give parents an overview of what students at Plymouth High School will be experiencing in Key Stage 3 (Years 7 to 9), particularly in Year 7.
+This guide aims to give parents an overview of what students at Plymouth High School will be experiencing in key stage 3 (Years 7 to 9), particularly in Year 7.

-As your daughter continues to settle into life at Plymouth High, we hope that she is telling you about the many positive experiences she is having.
+As your child continues to settle into life at Plymouth High, we hope that she is telling you about the many positive experiences she is having.

-Our school joined Thinking Schools Academy Trust in February 2021 and we have already benefitted from being part of a larger family.
+Our school has been a member of the Thinking Schools Academy Trust since February 2021 and we have already benefitted from being part of a larger family.
 However, our core values remain the same; personal development, happiness and academic achievement to go hand in hand at Plymouth High.
 We pride ourselves on our school's friendly, family feel which helps us to create an environment where every student can explore and develop their talents and interests.
 Visitors often comment on the warm and friendly feel of our school and students are very positive about their experiences at Plymouth High.
 The individual contribution of each member of the school community is valued.
 As set out on the school website and in our prospectus, the following statements of values and beliefs underpin the curriculum at Plymouth High School.
 We: